pantheon-systems/documentation/source/content/platform-considerations.md

 ## Email and Deliverability

-Because of the cloud-based nature of Pantheon's infrastructure, we cannot ensure high-deliverability email originating from your Application Containers, as they have no fixed location.
-While all sites have access to a local Postfix service for testing and development, we recommend using an external SMTP gateway (SendGrid, for example) in production to ensure that your email is delivered.
+Because of the cloud-based nature of Pantheon's infrastructure, we cannot ensure the high deliverability of emails originating from your Application Containers, as they have no fixed location.
+While all sites have access to a local Postfix service for testing and development, we recommend using an external SMTP gateway (for example SendGrid) in production to ensure that your email is delivered.

 For suggestions or more information refer to the [Email for Drupal documentation](/email) or the [WP Mail SMTP](/guides/sendgrid-wordpress-wp-mail-smtp) documentation.